2025 marks the 65th anniversary of the comedy classic School for Scoundrels!

 With classic set pieces, such as the tennis matches, Peter Ustinov as an uncredited co-writer, and cameos from John Le Mesurier and Irene Handl, School for Scoundrels is a pleasurable example of Mid-Century British cinema that charms to this day.
 School for Scoundrels was art director Terence Verity’s last film before returning to architecture.
 He went on to design the M6 motorway service station Charnock Richard.

-Filmed in and around Elstree Studios, the tennis scenes at “The Old Chippentonian Tennis Club” were shot at the Laura Ashley Manor Hotel (formerly known as The Edgwarebury) which has been used as a location many times (including twice in The Avengers).
+Filmed in and around Elstree Studios, the tennis scenes at “The Old Chippentonian Tennis Club” were shot at The Manor Hotel (formerly known as The Edgwarebury) which has been used as a location many times (including in The Avengers and the farce “Not Now, Comrade” starring Carol Hawkins & June Whitfield).

-Read the blog post about the recent screening and meeting leading-lady Janette Scott
+Read the blog post about the hotel screening and meeting leading-lady Janette Scott in 2016.

-If you want to re-watch this film classic, or discover it anew, it’s available on DVD or Blu-ray from Amazon, or you can buy or rent it to watch now on iTunes.
+To re-watch this film classic, or discover it anew, it’s available on Blu-ray & DVD from Amazon.

 This website needs cookies to work correctly.
 Click the UNDERSTOOD button to use essential cookies or click Read More for info.